Poncé Gaudissard: First crimes

 In 1973, aged 17, Gaudissard broke into the home of his neighbour, a 21-year-old mother of an infant.
 Gaudissard hid behind the bedroom door and lunged at the young woman, before taking her into the bathroom and groping her.
 In the meantime, the baby's bottle, prepared by the young mother, exploded due to overheating and Gaudissard, surprised by the explosion, fled back to his parents' house.
 The neighbour, who knew young Poncé well, did not press charges, but Poncé was reported to his parents and slapped in the face by his father.

 In 1976, at the age of 20, he broke into the home of his employer's wife and tried to rape her.
 She reasoned with him and he gave up.
 Gaudissard worked as a postman for several years.
 He had fantasies of assaulting other young women he met on his rounds.

 In 1979, aged 23, Gaudissard attacked a caretaker while delivering mail.
 Armed with a knife, Gaudissard broke into the concierge's apartment and lunged at her.
 However, he was startled by the sound of the doorbell ringing at the same time as the attack.
 He fled but was eventually caught.
 This was his first incarceration.
 Gaudissard was tried by the criminal court and sentenced to a year's imprisonment, four months of which were suspended.
 He was released after a few months in prison.
 In 1980, a few months after his release, Gaudissard harassed his victim by telephone.
 However, he was not prosecuted.

 Until 1985, Gaudissard also continued to harass his first victim (his neighbour from 1973), in revenge for the slap he had received from her father at the time of the attack.
 Despite repeated complaints from the victim's partner and the arrival of the police at the scene, Gaudissard continued his relentless threats.
 He finally stopped after harassing the victim for 12 years.

-That same year, Gaudissard married and became a father.
+Also in 1985, Gaudissard married and became a father.
 For several years, he seemed to have reintegrated into society and led a stable life for 9 years.

-In 1994, Gaudissard broke into the home of one of his neighbours, then lunged at her and doused her with gas.
+In 1994, Gaudissard broke into the home of one of his neighbours, then lunged at her and doused her with fuel.
 Gaudissard raped his neighbour several times and held her hostage to prevent her escaping.
 Following the attack, Gaudissard left his neighbour's residence and she lodged a complaint against him for rape and confinement.
 Arrested a few days later, Gaudissard was charged with rape and unlawful confinement and remanded in custody.
 He was 38 at the time.
 In 1995, Gaudissard was tried for the rape of his neighbour and sentenced to 10 years' imprisonment.